Jeff Saturday: Hebron Christian Academy

 On January 20, 2017, Saturday was named the head coach of Hebron Christian Academy, in Dacula, Georgia.

 On February 14, 2020, Saturday resigned from the position of head coach at Hebron Christian.
-During his time there he was 20–16 making the playoffs every year while winning three playoff games including one state quarterfinals appearance in 2019.
+During his time there, he went 20–16 while making the playoffs every year, winning three playoff games (including one state quarterfinals appearance in 2019).

 Indianapolis Colts

 On November 7, 2022, the Indianapolis Colts named Saturday as the team's interim head coach after the team fired Frank Reich following a 3–5–1 start.
 The move generated widespread surprise and criticism, notably from former NFL head coach Bill Cowher, and fellow former offensive lineman Joe Thomas, given Saturday's lack of previous coaching experience beyond the high school level and presence of several former NFL head coaches on the staff.
 Saturday was the first NFL head coach with no prior college or professional coaching experience since Norm Van Brocklin with the Minnesota Vikings in 1961.
 Colts owner Jim Irsay defended the move and said that Saturday could potentially remain head coach beyond 2022.
 General manager Chris Ballard said that the Colts had tried to hire Saturday in 2019 as an offensive line coach and also for a position prior to the 2022 season.

 Saturday made his head coaching debut against the Las Vegas Raiders, which the Colts won, 25–20.

 On December 17, 2022, Saturday's Colts team lost to the Minnesota Vikings by a final score of 39–36.
 The Colts blew a 33-point lead, which surpassed the 1992 Houston Oilers for the largest blown lead in NFL history.
-Coincidentally, Frank Reich, who Saturday replaced as Colts head coach, was the quarterback who led the comeback victory for the Buffalo Bills over the Oilers.
+Coincidentally, Frank Reich, whom Saturday replaced as Colts head coach, was the quarterback who led the comeback victory for the Buffalo Bills over the Oilers.

-In February 2023, the Colts chose to hire Shane Steichen as their head coach after keeping Saturday as interim and a potential candidate to become head coach for the 2023 season.
+In February 2023, the Colts hired Shane Steichen as their head coach after keeping Saturday as interim and potential head coach for the 2023 season.

+Saturday has since returned to ESPN.